 The KitchenIQ 9-Inch Honing Steel proves it doesn't take a major investment to keep your knives well-honed.
 This carbon-steel option will even help save you money in the long run since regularly honing your knives is a great way to maintain them.
 Never throw out a dull knife again.

-This is designed for a range of knives including straight-edge knives like paring knives, single-bevel knives such as chopping knives, scissors, and even ceramic knives, making it a versatile addition to your kitchen.
-Within a few strokes, this honing steel quickly realigns blades, making meal prep easy, no matter what you’re chopping up.
+This is designed for a range of knives, including straight-edge knives like paring knives, single-bevel knives such as chopping knives, scissors, and even ceramic knives; this makes it a versatile addition to your kitchen.
+With a few strokes, this honing steel quickly realigns blades, making meal prep easy, no matter what you’re chopping up.
 Just keep in mind that this steel isn’t compatible with serrated knives.

-Best for Japanese Knives: Shun Classic Combination Honing Steel
+Best for Japanese Knives: Shun Classic Combination 9-Inch Honing Steel (DM0790)

 Offers two different honing surfaces